What we know about the alleged arson at Mississippi’s largest and oldest synagogue

 Who is the suspect?

-Stephen Spencer Pittman has been charged with “arson of property used in interstate commerce or used in an activity affecting interstate commerce,” according to a criminal complaint filed Monday.
+Stephen Spencer Pittman faces a federal charge of “arson of property used in interstate commerce or used in an activity affecting interstate commerce,” according to a criminal complaint filed Monday.

+On Tuesday, Hinds County District Attorney Jody Owens II announced Pittman has also been indicted on a state charge of first-degree arson of a place of worship with a hate crime enhancement, according to a statement obtained by Mississippi Free Press.

 Pittman’s father contacted the FBI Saturday and told the agency his son had confessed to setting the building on fire, says the complaint.